Exeter-Diabetes/sde-sw-framework/code_lists/medications/diabetes/info.md

 # Description

-These are lists of dm+d codes for non-insulin glucose lowering medication and insulin.
+These are lists of dm+d codes for non-insulin glucose-lowering medication and insulin.

 # Rules

 * We check to make sure the date is within the range expected given the data source and patient DOB and death dates.

+* In patients with diabetes, the earliest prescription for a glucose-lowering medication/insulin is used in the algorithm to define diagnosis date - see conditions/diabetes.

+* In patients with diabetes, being prescribed insulin is used in the algorithm to define diabetes type - see conditions/diabetes.

 # Origins